lsthisloss/lsthisloss/README.md

 🎯 [ Stage: in process... ]

 ### Pixelizer
-⚡ This is just fun project that help to create an pixeled art.
+⚡ This is just fun web project that help to create an pixeled art.
 Can be refactored or completly renewed by time.
 🎯 [ Stage: 1 / 5 ]

 ### My Own Contact web-site
-📫 That App must contain something special.
+📫 That Web App must contain something special.
 🎯 [ Stage: 1 / 10 ]